tqtrungse/omango/README.md

 This product includes copies and modifications of software developed by third parties:

-* [src/backoff.rs](src/backoff.rs) includes copies and modifications of code from original file, licensed under the MIT License and the Apache License, Version 2.0.
+* [src/backoff.rs](src/backoff.rs) includes copies and modifications of code from Crossbeam-Utils, licensed under the MIT License and the Apache License, Version 2.0.

-* [src/cache_padded.rs](src/cache_padded.rs) includes copies and modifications of code from original file, licensed under the MIT License and the Apache License, Version 2.0.
+* [src/cache_padded.rs](src/cache_padded.rs) includes copies and modifications of code from Crossbeam-Utils, licensed under the MIT License and the Apache License, Version 2.0.

 See the source code files for more details.